go-restit/restit/README.md

     import "github.com/yookoala/restit"

-    // create a tester for your stuff
+    // create a tester for your stuffAPI
     // first parameter is a human readable name that will
     // appear on error second parameter is the base URL to
     // the API entry point
-    stuff := restit.CreateTester(
+    stuffAPI := restit.Rest(
         "Stuff", "http://foobar:8080/api/stuffs")

     // some parameters we'll use